Make sure your machine is warmed up. Preheat your espresso cup.

-You’ll need to tap the portafilter once or twice on the counter or on the grinder forks to settle the coffee.
-There should be a small amount of coffee above the top edge of the basket after you settle it.
+Tap the portafilter once or twice on the counter or grinder to settle the coffee.
+There should be a small amount of coffee above the top edge of the basket.